Route Grade Votings

 Total votes cast 77

-20m.
-The tall and straight flake is wide, awkward and slippery but cams in the horizontal breaks make it safe enough.
+The tall straight flake is wide, awkward and slippery but cams in the horizontal breaks make it safe enough.
 Swarm up the flake to a high ledge with huge wobbly block and finish up the short wall behind, or step left onto the arete for more exposure.
-It was also known as The Great Flake for years.

 Login to your ROCKFAX account to add your comments - Search for comments.